Keith-S-Thompson/fizzbuzz-c/portability.md

   A multi-character constant such as `'10'` is of type `int` and has an implementation-defined value.
 This program assumes that distinct multi-character constants such as `'10'` and `'11'` have distinct values.
-This is not guaranteed by the the language.
+This is not guaranteed by the language.

 * `fizzbuzz068.c`
   Like `fizzbuzz027.c`, this relies on POSIX threads, and on the `verify`